Share this Post

 Varicose vein leg pain can impact a patient’s quality of life, making everyday activities difficult.
 Even when pain isn’t involved, many people with varicose veins experience self-consciousness and embarrassment when wearing shorts, skirts, or swimsuits and this alone prompts them to undergo treatment.

 What if I choose not to treat my varicose veins?

-Many people decide not to pursue treatment of their varicose veins.
+Many people decide not to pursue varicose vein laser treatment or other therapy options.
 When varicose veins aren’t impacting a patient’s quality of life, it’s absolutely understandable why they would opt to delay treatment or forego it altogether.
 That said, when you delay treatment for varicose veins, you’re putting yourself at higher risk for more serious complications.
 These include:

 - Blood clots, including deep vein thrombosis

 This is why we recommend vein treatment to all of our patients.
 The good news is that the laser treatment we use for varicose veins is effective, virtually painless, and has very little downtime after the procedure.

 Is laser treatment as effective as vein stripping?